Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Conclusions

-\section{CONCLUSIONS}
+\section{Conclusions}

-In summary, we have theoretically investigated the capability of an optimized hybrid plasmonic-GST architecture in manipulating the phase, amplitude, and polarization of incident beam both spectrally and spatially.
-We leveraged the two highly confined fundamental modes, namely SR-SPP and PR-SPP, and stark refractive index contrast granted by the successive stages of phase-change of GST to fully control the dynamics of light.
-Accordingly, we have demonstrated a uniquely reconfigurable structure to realize diverse optical functionalities, such as beam focusing, amplitude modulation, and polarization conversion, just by tunning the crystallization level of the constituent meta-atoms with the easy-to-handle electrical gate tunning.
-Due to the simultaneously significant modulation of amplitude and phase, such miniaturized, efficient, active, and high-speed MSs offer superior platforms for realization of practical metadevices and even metasystems necessary for the on-demand applications such as holograms, adaptive optics, and LiDAR.
+In summary, we theoretically demonstrated the unique capabilities of a single plasmonic-GST metasurface architecture in manipulating the phase, amplitude, or polarization of incident light both spectrally and spatially.
+We leveraged the two highly confined fundamental plasmonic modes, namely SR-SPP and PR-SPP, coupled to the large refractive index change of GST to effectively control the properties of the reflected light.
+Accordingly, a diverse set of optical functionalities such as beam focusing, amplitude modulation, and polarization conversion is demonstrated just by adjusting the GST crystallization level in electrically addressable meta-atoms.
+We showed that the proposed metasurface can relatively overcome the negative effect of amplitude and phase coupling, which limits the multifunctionality of conventional metasurfaces, especially for wideband operation.
+Such miniaturized, active, and high-speed metasurfaces offer superior platforms for realization of practical metadevices with on-demand control of key properties of light over a large bandwidth for practical applications such as imaging, spectroscopy, holography, and sensing.